richmahn/en_tn/jos/12/intro.md

 #### Structure and formatting ####

-The ULB sets the lines in 12:2-5 further to the right on the page than the rest of the text because they are part of a long list.
+The ULB sets the lines in 12:2-5 farher to the right on the page than the rest of the text because they are part of a long list.

 ## Links: ##